EthanMcBloxxer/ethanmcbloxxer.github.io/published/10-awesome-browser-extensions.md

----
-layout: post
-title: 10 Awesome Browser Extensions
+# 10 Awesome Browser Extensions
-subtitle: My 10 Favorite Web Browser Extensions
+*My 10 Favorite Web Browser Extensions*
-tags: [web]
----
+*Created on January 28th, 2021*

 This is my list of 10 browser extensions that work on Chrome and other chromium-based browsers, which includes Edge, Opera, and Brave.
 Some of them might even be supported on Firefox!